elmeriniemela/fullnode/README.md

+# Personal 'fullnode'
+DISCLAIMER: This repository is for my personal deployment of Bitcoin-related software on my own infrastructure.

+It is not intended to be a generic installer, production-ready distribution, or security-hardened template for other environments.

+Expect host-specific assumptions (paths, usernames, system services, network settings) that may not apply outside my setup.

 ## Build bitcoind
 * Tor is for securely accessing the node from outside networks.
 ZeroMQ is for lnd notifications.
 * `sudo pacman -S --needed tor zeromq autoconf automake boost gcc libevent libtool make pkgconf python sqlite cmake capnproto`